-- I) SLIDE MAST IN ABOVE CAMS: lay your sail on the ground and insert your mast into the mast sleeve, sliding the mast ABOVE the cams. - 2) CHECK ADJUSTABLE HEAD: once the mast has reached the top of the sail, walk up to check that the mast tip is properly seated in the head cap.
-Also check to make sure that the adjustable head is set to its shortest setting. - 3) THE INITIAL DOWNHAUL: attach your downhaul line, but DO NOT TENSION IT YET. - 4) THE INITIAL OUTHAUL: refer to your sail's boom specifications located at the tack and outhaul to the maximum boom length.
-There are two clew grommet positions, we suggest using the lower grommet. - 5) POP CAMS ONTO THE MAST: open the velcro slots at the cam and pop the cams onto the mast.
+I) SLIDE MAST IN ABOVE CAMS: lay your sail on the ground and insert your mast into the mast sleeve, sliding the mast ABOVE the cams.

+2) CHECK ADJUSTABLE HEAD: once the mast has reached the top of the sail, walk up to check that the mast tip is properly seated in the head cap.
+Also check to make sure that the adjustable head is set to its shortest setting.

+3) THE INITIAL DOWNHAUL: attach your downhaul line, but DO NOT TENSION IT YET.

+4) THE INITIAL OUTHAUL: refer to your sail's boom specifications located at the tack and outhaul to the maximum boom length.

+5) POP CAMS ONTO THE MAST: open the velcro slots at the cam and pop the cams onto the mast.
 Do this by pushing down on the batten while lifting the cam onto the mast (diagram I).
-Note: If you have difficulty getting the cams onto the mast, make sure you have no downhaul tension and that you have your sail outhauled flat. - 6) FINAL DOWNHAUL: downhaul your sail until the sailcloth on the upper leech goes slack between battens #2 and #3.
-Use the three colored bars that are printed between battens #2 and #3 as your downhaul indicator (diagram 2).
-For light wind, downhaul until the looseness extends to the black bar.
-For medium wind, the looseness should extend to the red bar and for high wind, downhaul until the looseness extends to the white bar.
+Note: If you have difficulty getting the cams onto the mast, make sure you have no downhaul tension and that you have your sail outhauled flat.

+6) FINAL DOWNHAUL: downhaul your sail until the sailcloth on the upper leech goes slack between battens #2 and #3.
+Use the colored dots that are printed between battens #2 and #3 as your downhaul indicator (diagram 2).
+For light wind, downhaul until the looseness extends to the gray dots.
+For medium wind, the looseness should extend to the black dots and for high wind, downhaul until the looseness extends to the red dots.
 Note: the upper leech needs to be on the ground to see the looseness.

 Don't over-downhaul.
-The looseness on the leech should never extend in front of the printed white bar between battens #2 and #3.
+The looseness on the leech should never extend beyond the red dots printed between battens #2 and #3.
 If you are over-powered, apply more outhaul.

-7) FINAL OUTHAUL: first, take note which color bar you are downhauled to between battens #2 and #3, then release ALL outhaul tension while making sure the battens and cams are all flipped the same way and the cams are fully rotated.
+7) FINAL OUTHAUL: first, take note which color dots you are downhauled to between battens #2 and #3, then release ALL outhaul tension while making sure the battens and cams are all flipped the same way and the cams are fully rotated.
 This is your starting point at zero outhaul.
-Next, choose the correct outhaul cord that matches the downhaul indicator color bar shown in diagram 2.
+Next, choose the correct outhaul cord that matches the colored downhaul indicator dots shown in diagram 2.
 Then hold the guide cord out and adjust your boom to the end of the guide cord (diagram 3a).
 Finally, outhaul the sail all the way to the end of the boom (diagram 3b).

 Always match your outhaul to your downhaul.
-That means for light wind use the black bar on the leech between battens #2 and #3 with the black outhaul cord, for medium wind, the red bar on the leech with the red outhaul cord and for high wind, the white bar on the leech with the white outhaul cord.
+That means for light wind the leech should be loose to the gray dots, while outhauling to the gray outhaul cord, for medium wind, the leech would be loose to the black dots, while outhauling to the black outhaul cord, and for high wind, the leech is loose to the red dots, while outhauling to the red outhaul cord.

-8) CHECK THE BATTEN TENSION: when correctly tensioned, there should be no wrinkles running across the batten pockets.
+8) CHECK THE BATTEN TENSION: when correctly tensioned, there should be no wrinkles running perpendicular to the batten pockets.
 If the battens need adjusting, use the screwdriver key that is stored at the tack of your sail and tighten the battens until the wrinkles through the batten pocket disappear.
 WARNING: OVER-TENSIONING THE BATTENS COULD DAMAGE THE SAIL.